kaustavdm/website/_posts/2016-06-05-privacy-in-technology.markdown

 - privacy
 ---

-Privacy has many facets.
-The issue of privacy bothers us in today's ever-more connected world because we do not control its manifestations.
 We see elaborate privacy policies, bills, laws and rights in place.
 Yet, it is difficult to build a right privacy-aware system for everyone given that the concept of privacy is highly subjective and is open to interpretations.

 Before we dig deeper, let us take a look at a few manifestations of privacy in the domain of data transmission.
 Consider this: